 Ipswich has undergone a transformation in recent years with a thriving waterfront hosting many events, festivals and places to eat and drink.
 The town itself retains a sense of history with buildings dating back to the 11th century and Christchurch Mansion.
 A bronze statue dedicated to Giles the cartoonist sits in the town centre, just off the Cornhill theatre building.

 The spectacular heritage coast is lined with pretty and historic towns and villages.
-Visitors can explore a host of attractions including the 12th Century castle keep at Orford, the Concert Hall and craft shops of Snape, the boating mere at Thorpeness or the charming seaside resorts of Aldeburgh and Southwold.
+Visitors can explore a host of attractions including historical steam trains and railways, the 12th Century castle keep at Orford, the Concert Hall and craft shops of Snape, the boating mere at Thorpeness or the charming seaside resorts of Aldeburgh and Southwold.
 The market town of Framlingham now enjoys huge recognition following Ed Sheeran’s hit Castle on the Hill.
 Woodbridge is a delightful place to spend the day with many restaurants and sights to enjoy including the historic Tide Mill dating back over 800 years and is now the largest commercially working tide mill in the country.